 Two films in the same year about a boy being brought up by animals.

-The first thing that struck me about the film is how beautiful it is, feeling almost as if the makers had taken their shots from a Attenborough documentary.
+The first thing that struck me about the film is how beautiful it is, feeling almost as if the makers had taken their shots from an Attenborough documentary.
 From the massive landscapes of the savannah to the damp thickness of the jungle, every shot is a delight to behold, putting you right in the middle of this foreign landscape.

-The film was an enjoyable romp from start to finish and the perfect remedy for the bad week I have had, visually alone it was worth the cost of ticket, while the action sequences were exciting and the scenes that are supposed to showcase the brutality of man did just that, if you enjoyed The Jungle Book or King Kong or have children that are interested in animals, then this film is right up your street.
+The film was an enjoyable romp from start to finish and the perfect remedy for the bad week I have had, visually alone it was worth the cost of a ticket, while the action sequences were exciting and the scenes that are supposed to showcase the brutality of man did just that, if you enjoyed The Jungle Book or King Kong or have children that are interested in animals, then this film is right up your street.